thebkbuffalo/url_shortener/README.md

 `rvm install "ruby-2.7.2"`

 ### Instructions
-Clone down the application with `git@github.com:thebkbuffalo/url_shortener.git` or however else you clone down a repo.
+Clone down the application with `git clone git@github.com:thebkbuffalo/url_shortener.git` or however else you clone down a repo.

 If you have RVM installed and are using other versions of ruby run: cd into your newly cloned down `url_shortener` folder and run: